movickmovick/movickmovick.github.io/brooklynnspizzeria.md

 ### 4. Teamwork

-"The only way to relieve that pressure is to build your fundamentals, practice them over and over, so when the game breaks down, you can handle anything that transpires."
+"...build your fundamentals, practice them over and over..."
 MJ